he-linyun/he-linyun.github.io/files/notes.md

 _pages: includes the markdown wrappers for each single page.

 Remind:
-Personal info on the main page is stored in "/_config.yml"
+Personal info on the main page is stored in "/_config.yml" and "/_pages/about.md"